makersacademy/airport_challenge/PLAN.md

   - [x] Changes @state to be false
   - [x] Changes @port to be an instance equal to aiport
   - [x] Call dock method on airport
-  - [ ] Cannot land when it has already landed
+  - [x] Cannot land when it has already landed
+  - [ ] Cannot land if the airport is full
 - depart
   - [x] Responds to depart
   - [x] Changes flying? to be true